seismik76/hockey-calgary-scraper/README.md

 ```

 This will open a web page in your browser where you can:
-- **Run the Scraper**: Click the "Run Scraper" button in the sidebar to fetch the latest data.
+- **Run the Scraper**: Click the "Run Scraper" button in the sidebar to sync the latest data.
 - **Analyze Trends**: View performance trends over time for different communities.
 - **Compare Communities**: See head-to-head comparisons and rankings.
-- **Filter Data**: Filter by season, age category (U11, U13, etc.), and community.
+- **Filter Data**: Filter by season, age category (U11, U13, etc.), community, and league type.
+- **Export Data**: Download the complete dataset or your filtered view as a CSV file.

 ### 2. Sync Data (Command Line)